Mark-Mulligan/Mark-Mulligan/README.md

 ## About Me

 Hi!
-I'm Mark, a full stack developer based in Dallas, TX.
-I enjoy all aspects of developing, whether it is creating amazing user interfaces, building custom APIs, setting up an express server, or organzing and working with databases.
-I like to build practical projects that help make people's lives easier.
-I currently work with the MERN Stack (mongoDB, Express.js, React.js, and Node.js), but I am always learning something new.
-I am also well versed in SQL, Javascript, HTML, CSS, Jquery, and Bootstrap.
+I'm Mark, a software developer based in Dallas, TX.
+I currently work as a full stack developer for Visual Storage Intelligence where I support all levels of the VSI application.
+Our application, built using Python / React / Node.js / MSSQL provides in-depth enterprise storage analytics and reporting.
+Because of this, I have a lot of experience working with advanced data visuallization and robust, dynamic websites with ever changing data.

 ### Resume